MetaKt/Architecture-Design/README.md

 * **Open-Source Model:**  React Native's open-source nature fosters rapid innovation and community engagement.
 This model allows developers worldwide to contribute to the framework's growth, identify and fix bugs, and create new features.
 This collaborative approach accelerates the development process and ensures the framework remains relevant in an ever-evolving mobile landscape.
 * **Corporate Adoption:**  React Native's ability to streamline development processes and reduce costs has attracted numerous corporations.
 Companies can leverage a single codebase to target both Android and iOS users, saving development resources and time to market.
 This broader adoption by large corporations further fuels the growth and innovation within the React Native ecosystem.

+## Technical Context
+* **Cross-Platform Development:**  Maintaining consistent performance across different platforms with varying hardware capabilities can be challenging.
+Additionally, integrating native features specific to each platform requires careful implementation strategies.
+* **Ecosystem Complexity:**  The vast array of available plugins and third-party libraries can be overwhelming.
+Careful management and selection of the appropriate libraries are crucial to ensure project stability and avoid compatibility issues.
+* **Rapid Evolution:**  The React Native ecosystem, including the framework itself and its supporting libraries, evolves rapidly.
+Developers need to stay updated with these advancements to ensure their skills and applications remain relevant